UnifierHQ/nextcord-ui-actionrow/README.md

 - This is NOT a full re-implementation of discord.ui.ActionRow (from Novus).
 We only reimplemented the functionality that was necessary for us to port Unifier to Nextcord.
+- You cannot add rows by passing them as arguments for ui.MessageComponents.
+This is so you can pass arguments to ui.MessageComponents like how you would with nextcord.ui.View.
 - Although **theoretically** this should work when using this as a subclass, we have not tested this, so proceed with caution.
-- Also, auto_defer has been set to False by default, but you may always override this.
+- `auto_defer` has been set to False by default, but you may always override this.